samrith-s/nodehawk/README.md

 ## Installation and usage

 There are two ways to use this.
-Either install it globally using NPM:
+Either install it globally or add it as a development dependency.

+Installing globally using NPM

 ```bash
 npm i -g nodehawk